 - Older adults are at increased risk for magnesium deficiency.
 The 1999-2000 and 1998-94 National Health and Nutrition Examination Surveys suggest that older adults have lower dietary intakes of magnesium than younger adults.
 In addition, magnesium absorption decreases and renal excretion of magnesium increases in older adults.
 Seniors are also more likely to be taking drugs that interact with magnesium.
 This combination of factors places older adults at risk for magnesium deficiency.
 It is very important for older adults to consume recommended amounts of dietary magnesium.

 The recommended daily allowance for magnesium is 320mg for women, 400mg for men.
 Many authorities take a 400mg-magnesium supplement daily.
 Possible side effects: Diarrhea or loose stools.
 The body will usually adapt, however, but if not, you can cut back.
-Avoid magnesium supplements if you have kidney disease.
 On the other hand, you need extra magnesium if you drink alcohol or if you take diuretics or high doses of calcium.
 Those all deplete magnesium.

 Magnesium and Stones